Dobiasd/articles/what_kotlin_could_learn_from_cpps_keyword_const.md

-`bar` now takes a reference-to-const parameter, which produces the exact effect we wanted, i.e., trying to call `v.normalize()` in its body would result in a compile-time error:
+`bar` now takes a reference-to-const parameter, which produces the exact effect we wanted, i.e., `v` is immutable and trying to call `v.normalize()` in its body would result in a compile-time error:

 ```cpp
 void bar(const vector& v) {